Pool play is fun enough on its own, but we also like to spice things up with some of our favorite pool toys for kids!

 Poolmaster Advanced Swim Board Trainer is a skill builder in itself!
 How?
 Check this out:

 -A kick board encourages reciprocal leg movements as kids propel themselves forward using a flutter kick.
 At the same time, they are gaining strength through their backs, bottoms and legs as the water resistance makes that forward movement more difficult.

 -Try placing a kick board between your child’s legs and have him propel across the pool using only his arms as he squeezes those legs tight to keep the kick board in place.

 -Have your child try to sit on a kick board for a terrific balance challenge.
 He can start by straddling it and then move toward trying to keep his legs together in a seated position.

 -For upper body strengthening, have him try his hardest to push that kick board down under the water (being careful that it doesn’t pop back up into his face!).

 No pool?
 No problem.
 Everyone loves a good old Slip and Slide!
 I love that this version has two lanes to encourage a little friendly competition.
 And, in case you’re wondering, it takes some pretty solid coordination and motor planning to plan your take-off just right!

-Here are some great tips if your child is still working on learning to swim and some of our favorite pool toys that are great for motor development.
 And sometimes you don’t need any toys at all to have a good time in the water!!
 Check out these 5 awesome pool games for kids!